-Grant Proceeds Fund.
-The Trustee will establish and maintain a separate fund to be known as the "Grant Proceeds Fund."
+Grant Proceeds Fund."
 Immediately upon receipt of Grant Proceeds, the City will transfer all such amounts to the Trustee for deposit into the Grant Proceeds Fund.
 The Trustee will disburse or transfer amounts from the Grant Proceeds Fund, as stated in a Request of the City, for the payment of costs of the Project.
 When the Project, or the portions thereof determined by the City to be financed with grant proceeds, have been completed, the Authority will deliver or will cause the City to deliver to the Trustee a Certificate of the City, stating the fact and date of such completion.
-Following the delivery of such certificate and upon receipt of a Request of the City, the Trustee will transfer amounts to redeem the 2024A Bonds as earliest as practicable, in accordance with the First Supplemental Indenture.
+Following the delivery of such certificate and upon receipt of a Request of the City, the Trustee will transfer amounts then on deposit in the Grant Proceeds Fund to the Redemption Fund, and use such amounts to redeem the 2024A Bonds as earliest as practicable, in accordance with the First Supplemental Indenture.